damdsl/qdataminer/debug.md

 #Use elasticsearch to

-#create a tmp database with search results:
+#create a tmp database with search results.
+If the document is absent, no information is sent back.
+We need to attribute a unique identifier permitting to figure out what documents are not transferred:

 client = MongoClient('localhost', 27017)
 db = client.search